 Aspects of ceding national sovereignty to supra-national institutions

 - Covid nationalism is an illuminating case study.
 There has been considerable attention given to the successful vaccination effort in wealthy EU countries.
 National politicians inevitably give overriding weight to vaccinating their citizens.
 But the WHO has consistently warned that, in an inter-connected world, the pandemic will only end when everyone in the world is safe.
 The Covax initiative is a commendable start.
-But, given the simmering demands of populism, when the wider global interest will be served adequately; and how?
+But, given the simmering demands of populism, when will the wider global interest be served adequately; and how?

 - The surrender (as populists see it) of national sovereignty to supra-national institutions has become a shibboleth.
-Yet the success of the Commission's roles in procuring vaccines for the EU, as well as in common procurement and distribution of other health resources, has been remarkable.
+Yet the success of the Commission’s roles in procuring vaccines for the EU, as well as in common procurement and distribution of other health resources, has been notable.
 If the pooling of sovereignty in a common cause was a diminution of sovereignty, it was the right thing to do in an emergency.
 It showed how the EU could work together in the national interests of Member States and their citizens.
 To respond to the mistrust that some EU citizens feel towards the EU, the Congress will also discuss whether the development of a common health framework would be beneficial.
 There are also questions about the value of sharing (subject to ethical and legal constraints) personal data and big data in pursuit of common scientific research, avoiding the risks of digital national sovereignty over information as each state seeks to outdo one another.